 After some 10 minutes, work on the worksheet will be stopped to introduce the concepts of length/perimeter, surface/area and content/volumer ( http://www.animath.net/temp-lessonplan-2.html, http://www.animath.net/letsplay/basicgeomECC.html, http://www.animath.net/letsplay/LetsPlay-F.html ) .
 A series of hands-on measurement activities will then be made available for the students to play with ( http://www.animath.net/index2.html ).
-Time permitting, introduce the "FAT-O-METER" human percent-body-fat measurement caliper presentation.
-Introduce real tool for measurement of human obesity to support student health awareness and motivate healthy nutritional and physical activity practices...
+Time and availability permitting, introduce the "FAT-O-METER" human percent-body-fat measurement tool for measurement of human skinfold and fat tissue (intended for monitoring of obesity) to support student health awareness and motivate healthy nutritional and physical activity practices...

 Formative check (progress checks throughout the lesson)

 Students should all be asked for the answer to each participative case.
 Individual assignments can be used to verify each students understanding at each step.
 Retracing to previous cases to confirm/insure understanding is OK